 It’s that time again folks!
 Put on your straw hats, check your log pose and join anime’s most endearing gang of pirates as they beat up more marines than you can physically count.
 After five years, Omega Force and Koei Tecmo have finally shifted the focus of the Warriors/musou series back to the One Piece anime, and the potency of this crossover is as clear as it has ever been.

-Truth be told, One Piece Pirate Warriors 4 is barely any different from the classic, musou games that Omega Force and Koei Tecmo have released in recent times, but it is clear these devs have become really good at making these games.
+Truth be told, One Piece Pirate Warriors 4 is barely any different from the classic musou games that Omega Force and Koei Tecmo have released in recent times, but it is clear these devs have become really good at making these things.
 Even if the fourth incarnation of this Warriors sub-series doesn’t reinvent the wheel, the polished gameplay and obvious passion for the anime adds up to a very appealing new entry.

 Return to the Grand Line